A title company has two “main jobs” in a real estate transaction: (1) title insurance and (2) escrow services.

 The escrow holder my be any disinterested third party.
 An escrow officer must remain completely impartial throughout the entire process.

-Liberty Title can do real estate settlement closings in all counties of both Ohio and Michigan.
+Liberty Title can do real estate settlement closings in all counties of Ohio, Florida and Michigan.